 - A woman experiences recurrent miscarriages

-- A person has a prolonged PTT test
+- A person has a prolonged PTT test that is unexplained

-When a person is initially negative for lupus anticoagulant but has an autoimmune disease such as lupus, a health practitioner may occasionally repeat one or more of the lupus anticoagulant screening tests, usually the PTT, to determine whether the antibody has developed since the last time the test was performed.
+When a person is initially negative for lupus anticoagulant but has an autoimmune disease such as lupus, a healthcare practitioner may occasionally repeat one or more of the lupus anticoagulant screening tests, usually the PTT, to determine whether the antibody has developed since the last time the test was performed.
 This is done because the person has the potential to develop the lupus anticoagulant at any time.

 What does the test result mean?